tdoguc/getting_and_cleaning_data_project/CodeBook.md

 <h1>CodeBook</h1>

-This is a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+This is the code book that describes the variables, the data, and any transformations or work that is performed to clean up the data.

 <h2>The data source</h2>